 Fascinating thought: The boastful Viking runes inscribed on Maeshowe’s walls actually contain some swear words!

-We’d highly recommend a wander through the winding streets of Stromness – this lovely sea-salted town has a fascinating maritime history – in 2017 Stromness celebrates 200 years as a Burgh of Barony.
+We’d highly recommend a wander through the winding streets of Stromness – this lovely sea-salted town has a fascinating maritime history.
 At the south end of the town, situated on the waterfront, is the Stromness Museum – and it’s a gem of a building – packed with history about whalers, artefacts from Scapa Flow during the First and Second Wold War, stories about arctic explorers, sea chests, ship models, sea creatures and more!

 Fascinating thought: During times of trouble in the English Channel between the England and France, the sea passage between Orkney and Caithness has been the only safe route for sailors to take their ships around Britain – this made the sheltered port of Stromness an important port of call.